MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/Get-Command.md

 ```

 ### -ArgumentList
+Specifies an array of arguments.
-Gets information about a cmdlet or function when it is used with the specified  parameters ("arguments").
+This cmdlet gets information about a cmdlet or function when it is used with the specified parameters ("arguments").
 The alias for ArgumentList is Args.

 To detect dynamic parameters that are available only when certain other parameters are used, set the value of ArgumentList to the parameters that trigger the dynamic parameters.

-To detect the dynamic parameters that a provider adds to a cmdlet, set the value of the ArgumentList parameter to a path in the provider drive, such as "WSMan:", "HKLM:" or "Cert:".
+To detect the dynamic parameters that a provider adds to a cmdlet, set the value of the ArgumentList parameter to a path in the provider drive, such as WSMan:, HKLM:, or Cert:.
-When the command is a Windows PowerShell provider cmdlet, enter only one path in each command; the provider cmdlets return only the dynamic parameters for the first path the value of ArgumentList.
+When the command is a Windows PowerShell provider cmdlet, enter only one path in each command.
+The provider cmdlets return only the dynamic parameters for the first path the value of ArgumentList.
-For information about the provider cmdlets, see about_Providers (http://go.microsoft.com/fwlink/?LinkID=113250).
+For information about the provider cmdlets, see about_Providers (http://go.microsoft.com/fwlink/?LinkID=113250) in the TechNet library.

 ```yaml
 Type: Object[]